Great Cobar mine: Contention with C.S.A. Limited

-Final closure (March 1919)
+End of operations (March 1919)

+Closure

-In the end, the final and existential threat to the Great Cobar came from the falling price of copper, after the end of the First World War in 1918.
+In the end, the existential threat to the Great Cobar came from the falling price of copper, after the end of the First World War in 1918.
 During the war, copper was £135 per ton, falling to £122 after the Armistice, and by March 1919 to £78, with the prospect of a further decline.
 At the prevailing copper prices, the Great Cobar's vast operations were no longer profitable.
-In mid March 1919, the Great Cobar mine and its smelters closed, throwing hundreds of men out of work in Cobar.
+At 4 pm on 16 March 1919, smelting operations ceased.
+The Great Cobar mine and its smelters had closed, throwing hundreds of men out of work in Cobar.

 Over the life of Great Cobar Limited, the company had paid only one dividend of 15 shillings on its £5 shares, but had paid interest to the 6% debentures holders, up to the time of the appointment of the receiver in 1914.
 After 1914, the shareholders were no longer involved, having lost both all their money and control of the company.
-The debentures holders were also repaid the £62,000 that they had advanced in 1915.
+The debenture holders were also repaid the £62,000 that they had advanced in 1915.
 Also repaid, with 6% interest and a bonus, was the £40,000 loan from the NSW Government made in the same year.

-Aftermath (1919 - 1965)
+Aftermath (1919–1965)

 Possible resumption

 For a time, hopes were held that the mine would reopen.
 The NSW Treasurer stated that the government would not provide financial assistance to reopen the mine.
 After the mine closed, affected mine workers were given a weekly relief payment, for each adult and dependent child, but also could be granted a free railway pass to encourage them to leave Cobar.
-The NSW Government identified around 1,500 job openings, in other parts of New South Wales.
-Apparently, many workers initially stayed in Cobar, preferring to live on the relief payment, with an expectation that the mine would reopen.
+The NSW Government identified around 1,500 job openings in other parts of New South Wales.
+Apparently, many workers initially stayed in Cobar, preferring to live on relief payments, expecting the mine to reopen.
 The NSW Government ended the relief payments and free railway passes, on 14 April 1919, around a month after the mine closed.

-In May 1919, Hogan Taylor announced that the equipment in the mine, up to No. 10 level, had been removed, and that the pumps were being stopped, leaving about six months duration before water would reach that level of the mine.
+In May 1919, Hogan Taylor announced that the equipment in the mine up to the No. 10 level had been removed and that the pumps were being shut down, leaving about six months before water would reach that level.
 The pumps were stopped, but in August 1919 Hogan Taylor announced that dewatering would recommence to keep water below No.11 level, to protect the stopes there and on higher levels.